Fr Matthew Charlesworth SJJesuit PriestSociety of JesusJesuit priest working in Southern AfricaFr. MatthewCharlesworthSJ

 Preached at: the Chapel of Emmaus House in the Archdiocese of Harare, Zimbabwe.

-Dear brothers and sisters in Christ, dear friends, in these final days before Christmas the Church asks us to slow down and pay attention, because the most important things in our faith happen without noise.
+Dear brothers and sisters in Christ, dear friends, in these final days before Christmas the Church asks us to slow down and pay attention, because the most important things in our faith happen without noise, without spectacle, and often without recognition.

-Our first reading is from the prophet Isaiah.
-The setting matters.
+Our first reading from the prophet Isaiah takes us into a moment of deep political and spiritual anxiety.
 Judah is under threat.
-King Ahaz is anxious, surrounded by enemies, and worried about survival.
+King Ahaz is frightened, calculating, cornered.
 Isaiah offers him reassurance and even invites him to ask God for a sign.
 Ahaz refuses.
-His words sound religious, but his heart is closed.
-He does not want a sign because a sign would ask something of him.
-It would require trust.
-So God gives a sign anyway, not to prove power, but to promise presence.
+His words sound pious, but they hide fear.
+He does not want a sign because a sign would demand trust.
+It would require him to stake his future on God rather than on his own strategies.
+So God gives a sign anyway, not to overpower Ahaz, but to promise presence.
 A young woman shall conceive and bear a son, and she shall name him Emmanuel.
-In Hebrew, names reveal truth.
+In Scripture, names are not labels; they are revelations.
 Emmanuel means God is with us.
-Not God will fix this, not God will remove the danger, but God will be here, inside the fear, inside history, inside human flesh.
+Not God will remove all danger.
+Not God will make things easy.
+But God will be here, inside history, inside fear, inside human vulnerability.

-The psalm today takes that promise and turns it into a question.
-If the whole earth belongs to the Lord, who may stand in his holy place?
-The answer is disarmingly simple.
-Those with clean hands and pure hearts.
-In the Jewish tradition, this psalm was sung as the Ark of the Covenant was brought into Jerusalem.
-The people called out for the gates to lift their heads.
-Even doors and walls were expected to respond to God’s approach.
-Holiness was not about separation from the world, but about how one lived within it.
+The psalm today takes that promise and turns it into a searching question.
+If the whole earth belongs to the Lord, who may ascend the mountain of the Lord?
+Who may stand in his holy place?
+The answer is strikingly simple: those with clean hands and pure hearts.
+In Israel’s worship, this psalm was sung as the Ark of the Covenant was brought into Jerusalem.
+The people cried out for the gates to lift their heads, as if even stone and timber were expected to respond to God’s coming.
+Holiness was not about escape from the world, but about integrity within it.
+God draws near, and the question is whether hearts and lives are open enough to receive him.

-If we pray with these texts slowly, one thing becomes clear.
+If we sit with these texts patiently, one truth emerges.
 God does not hurry.
-He does not overpower fear or silence questions.
-He places a promise before us and waits to see what we will do with it.
+He does not force belief or silence questions.
+He places a promise before us and waits.

-These readings speak clearly to our own lives.
-Many people in Zimbabwe today live with uncertainty that wears the spirit down.
+These readings speak powerfully into our own lives.
+Many people in Zimbabwe live with an uncertainty that slowly drains hope.
 The cost of living rises.
-Jobs are scarce.
-Young people study hard and still wonder whether there will be work.
-Families make careful choices about food, school fees, transport, and medicine.
-Like Ahaz, we are tempted to rely only on what we can control.
-Like him, we may use sensible language to mask fear.
-Yet God does not withdraw because of that fear.
-He comes closer, not with solutions handed down from above, but with presence that asks for a response.
+Work is hard to find.
+Families make careful decisions about food, school fees, transport, and medicine.
+Like Ahaz, we are tempted to rely only on what we can manage.
+Like him, we may cloak fear in reasonable language.
+Yet God does not withdraw.
+Emmanuel means God draws nearer, asking not for control, but for trust and integrity.

-The psalm’s insistence on clean hands and honest hearts has weight here.
+The psalm’s call to clean hands and honest hearts takes on real weight here.
 Integrity matters when systems are strained.
-Fairness matters when resources are limited.
-The dignity of each person is not an idea.
+Justice matters when resources are scarce.
+The dignity of each person is not an abstraction.
 It is Emmanuel in flesh.
-To welcome God is to refuse the small corruptions that slowly close the heart.
-It is to notice who is being left behind and to make room, even when room feels scarce.
+To welcome God is to resist the small compromises that harden the heart.
+It is to notice who is being overlooked and to make room, even when space feels limited.

-As Christmas approaches, the Angelus can help us remember what we forget so easily.
-Three times a day, we recall that the Word became flesh and lived among us.
+As Christmas approaches, the Angelus helps us remember what we easily forget.
+The Word became flesh and dwelt among us.
 Not above us.
 Not around us.
 Among us.
-When anxiety tightens its grip, when resentment hardens us, when fatigue dulls compassion, the Angelus returns us to Nazareth and to a God who waits for consent, not applause.
+When anxiety tightens, when resentment grows, when fatigue dulls compassion, the Angelus returns us to Nazareth, to a God who waits for consent, not applause.

 The story we are preparing to celebrate does not end with angels and song.
-It continues in ordinary homes, strained economies, difficult choices, and fragile hope.
+It continues in ordinary homes, fragile economies, difficult decisions, and patient hope.
 Emmanuel is already with us.
-The question Advent keeps asking is how we will receive him now.
+Advent keeps asking only this: how will we receive him now?

 As you carry these days into prayer and into life, I invite you to reflect quietly on three questions.